Showing Receptive Fields#

 Note: some of this content is adapted from the Allen SDK.

 One of the most important features of visually responsive neurons is the location and extent of their receptive field.
 This is the region within the visual field in which stimulation can affect the neuron’s response.
 Is it highly localized or spatially distributed?
 Is it centered on the stimulus display, or is it on an edge?
 How much does it overlap with the receptive fields of neurons in other regions?
-Obtaining answers to these questions is a crucial step for interpreting a results related to neurons’ visual coding properties.
+Obtaining answers to these questions is a crucial step for interpreting results related to neurons’ visual coding properties.
 This notebook demonstrates how to use the ‘gabors’ stimulus table and the Units table to compute the receptive fields.

 Environment Setup#